Migrating information about COF purchases and payment card tokens

 The migration of the information is carried out through an encrypted communication channel and usually takes a maximum of one week for tokens and a maximum of two weeks for COF purchases.
 The timelines depend on various factors and can vary if it is required to set up additional parameters, they also can be discussed by the involved parties.

-The information about COF purchases and tokens is migrated through an encrypted communication channel established between ecommpay and the acquirer that provides the information.
+The information about COF purchases and tokens is migrated through an encrypted communication channel established between ecommpay and your current acquirer that provides the information.
 Migration timelines usually make up a maximum of one week for tokens and a maximum of two weeks for COF purchases.
 These timelines depend on various factors and can vary if it is required to set up additional parameters, they also can be discussed by the involved parties.
 If migration of the token information is completed and necessary for payment processing prior to the migration of the COF purchases information, its early usage can be arranged with the ecommpay specialists.

 1. Agree with the other acquirer on the migration availability and conditions.